Last chance: Black Friday Deal

 What Factors Have an Impact on Ball Flight?

-The new golf ball flight laws show us the importance of the clubface at impact, but still, there are other things that have an impact on ball flight.
-These include speed, launch angle, spin, and direction.
+The new golf ball flight laws show the importance of the clubface at impact, but other factors also impact ball flight.

 Ball Speed